 - Fast Food Restaurant Pads totaling between four to five drive through restaurants will be constructed in Area 3.
-As an alternative, one of the five drive-through restaurant pads will be developed as a four level, 70,000 square foot office building instead. - A new Warehouse/Industrial Building will be located in the northwest portion of Area 3.
+As an alternative, one of the five drive-through restaurant pads will be developed as a four level, 70,000 square foot office building that may be a public/institutional use instead. - A new Warehouse/Industrial Building will be located in the northwest portion of Area 3.
 This building will have a total floor area of approximately 55,000 square feet.